chrism202/cartesia-exploration-and-assessment/README.md

 - ⚙️ **Configurable settings** (model, sample rate, voice selection)
 - 🎧 **Instant playback** in the browser
 - 📥 **Download audio** as WAV files
+- 🔑 **API key flexibility** — uses env/Streamlit secrets by default, lets you paste keys in the sidebar per session
 - 🚀 **Minimal dependencies** - no Docker or Kubernetes required
 - 💻 **Cross-platform** - runs on Mac, Linux, and Windows